Cecilapp/website/pages/documentation/3-Templates.md

 | `site.debug`          | Debug mode: `true` or `false`.                         |

 :::important
-In some case you can encounter conflicts between configuration and built-in variables (e.g.: `pages.default` configuration), so you can use `config.<variable>` (with `<variable>` is the name/path of the variable) to access directly to the raw configuration).
+In some case you can encounter conflicts between configuration and built-in variables (e.g.: `pages.default` configuration), so you can use `config.<variable>` (with `<variable>` is the name/path of the variable) to access directly to the raw configuration.

 Example: